 Sydney | +1 hrs |

-The heart of Chubu region features a looming mountain range with peaks as high as 3,000-meters, so the climate fluctuates between the Pacific Ocean side, the Sea of Japan side, and the inland areas.
-On the Pacific Ocean side (Aichi, Shizuoka, and Mie prefectures), there is high rainfall from spring to fall, and many sunny days in winter.
-The Sea of Japan side (Toyama, Ishikawa, and Fukui prefectures) has heavy rain and snowfall from autumn to winter.
-The central highlands (Nagano, Gifu, and Shiga prefectures) have an inland climate with minimal rainfall throughout the year, and fewer sunny days in winter, resulting in shorter daylight hours.
+Because the Chubu region is towered by 3,000-meter class mountains in the central part, the climate differs on the Pacific Ocean side, the Sea of Japan side, and the inland areas.
+On the Pacific Ocean side [Aichi, Shizuoka, and Mie Prefectures], precipitation is heavy from spring to fall, and winter is sunny.
+The Sea of Japan side [Toyama, Ishikawa, and Fukui Prefectures] has heavy precipitation and snowfall from fall to winter.
+The central highlands [Nagano, Gifu, and Shiga Prefectures] have an inland climate of little precipitation throughout the year, and winter is few in sunny days and short in sunshine hours.

-Average temperatures for the main regions are as follows.
+The average temperatures for the main regions of the central Japan are as follows:

 Source: Japan Meteorological Agency